-- Rash of the mouth, genitals, and anus
+- Irritation and cracking of skin around the mouth, genitals, and anus

 - Watery fluid from the nose